olaleyeolamide/alx-system_engineering-devops/0x00-shell_basics/README.md

-move all file beginning with uppercase
+ deletes all files in the current working directory that end with the character ~